michellemark/etl-pipeline/README.md

 AWS_REGION # Region the s3 bucket you wish to use is located in OPEN_DATA_APP_TOKEN # Your free app token for Open NY API access
 ```
+Note: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_REGION must be set, but if you
+do not care about backing up the database to AWS and just want to run this locally you can
+set these with dummy values and see a local database generated.

 Then run the ETL workflow with:
 ```